shirotman/DL20Questions/README.md

 # DL20Questions

 ## Overview
 DL20Questions is a repository for an implementation of a Natural Language Processing (NLP) system that plays the game 20 Questions.
-This project aims to demonstrate the capabilities of NLP in understanding and generating human-like responses.
+This project aims to demonstrate the capabilities of NLP in understanding and generating human-like questions in the context of the game.

 ## Features
 - **NLP-Based Questioning**: The system generates intelligent questions based on the user's responses.